yusufcodes/videoplayer-js/README.md

 # videoplayer-js
-University Project - creation of a video player using JavaScript
+This is a video player which was programmed as part of a university assignment.
+The HTML and CSS was provided, as the aim was to create the JavaScript that made the player functional.